DarthSyntax/Reminder/GroupProject/Design-Team/design-discussion.md

 Loren
 ### Pros
 This design is simple: there are just 4 classes and overall is not overcomplicated.
-It also has specific methods to satsify the given requirements, including the location requirement.
+It also has specific methods to satsify the given requirements, including the location and hieracrchy requirements.

 ### Cons
-The relationships are not labeled.
+The relationships are not labeled and the method/attributes could be types.

 ## Design 2